bgd-labs/aave-proposals-v3/src/20241113_Multi_SeptemberFundingUpdatePartA/SeptemberFundingUpdatePartA.md

 - Rescue Paraswap Funds

-Rescue funds held in the Paraswap adapter contracts and send back to Treasury in line with this [PR 454](https://github.com/bgd-labs/aave-proposals-v3/pull/454) on Polygon, Arbitrum, Optimism and Ethereum.
+Rescue funds held in the Paraswap adapter contracts and send back to Treasury in line with this [PR 454](https://github.com/bgd-labs/aave-proposals-v3/pull/454) on Ethereum.

 - Gas Rebate